core-api/core-api/docs/specification/encoding.md

 ---

+## OpenAPI / Swagger

+Core API can support decoding & interacting with OpenAPI / Swagger endpoints.

+The following constraints currently exist, although future work is planned on each of these:

+* Core API does not yet support file upload or download.
+* Core API does not yet support encodings other than JSON for request data].
+* Core API does not yet support choosing delimiters for lists in query parameters.
+* Core API does not yet support help information being associated with links.

+---

 ## HTML encoding

 The HTML encoding for Core API allows servers to respond in a way that allows for direct Web browser based interaction with the API.